ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_1/README.md

 Currently the widget does not look very impressive and does not stand out in the editor content.
 Let us add some styling to the structure it generates to make it more obvious that it constitutes a special unit of content.

+Each CKEditor plugin, included widgets, can add its own styles for editor content.
+Depending on your CKEditor usage scenario (classic vs inline editor) the styles will need to be added to the [contentsCss](#!/api/CKEDITOR.config-cfg-contentsCss) setting or added to the page styles.

-Styling of editor content is done by using the `contents.css` file.
+To simplify the tutorial, let us assume you are using the [classic editor](#!/guide/dev_framed).
+The styling of classic editor content is done by using the `contents.css` file.
 Add the styles below to your default `contents.css` file:

 	.simplebox {
 		padding: 8px;